nikitavoloboev/data/analytics/analytics.md

 # Analytics

 I find analytics that is not actionable in any way a waste of time.
 For example, checking the Insights Traffic pane on GitHub on your own repos to see how many people viewed your repo or cloned it.
-Or seeing how many people visited your own personal site with Google analytics.
-It serves 0 purpose and is only addicting due to its ego boosting nature.

-For user facing products, well implemented analytics will let you see how to optimize your system to serve some end goals better and for that you need data.
+Well implemented analytics will let you see how to optimize your system to serve some end goals better and for that you need data.
+As well as know from where the traffic is coming from.

+If analytics are used, it's best to implement them server side with something like [Netlify](https://www.netlify.com/products/analytics/) so as to not send unnecessary JS to the client and keep pages light.

 ## Links